partyckip/partyckip.github.io/_posts/2018-05-31-YubiKey-PGP-setup.md

     gpg> save

 Now generate 3 subkeys for each single action (S, E and A).
-Those subkeys will be transferre to YubiKeys
+Those subkeys will be transferred to YubiKeys

     gpg --expert --edit-key 3FB82C90A3785C870D2201F3A81B833AF353ADF4
     addkey

 Select 2048 bits, one year validity

-After all keys are generate export private key and make safe backup of this key.
+After all keys are generated, export private key and make safe backup of this key.
 Also make temporary backup of directory C:\Users\John Smith\AppData\Roaming\gnupg.
 We will use this backup copy in next step

 Now transfer keys to first YubiKey